Skip to main content

 • Appeal if the office was wrong.
 Reapply if your situation changed.
 If your income dropped or you now have more expenses, a new application may make sense.

 • Use backup food help while you wait.
-Call 1-866-348-6479 or 1-800-677-1116.
+Call the hunger hotline or the Eldercare Locator.

-Backup and Other Options
+Backup and other options

 If SNAP does not work out, or if it is delayed, do not stop with one application.